chetnashah/javawork/androidbasics/ViewModel.md

 ViewModel objects are designed to outlive specific instantiations of views or LifecycleOwners.
 This design also means you can write tests to cover a ViewModel more easily as it doesn't know about view and Lifecycle objects.

 ## lifecycle of a viewmodel

+## ViewModelFactory

+A `ViewModelFactory instantiates ViewModel objects`, with or without constructor parameters.